rezwanJamee/rezwanJamee/README.md

 ## Find me around the web 🌎:
 - Reach me at Rezwan.jamee@gmail.com ✉️
-- Updating my personal skills and profile on <a href="https://www.linkedin.com/in/rezwanjamee/">LinkedIn</a> 💼
+- Updating my personal profile on <a href="https://www.linkedin.com/in/rezwanjamee/">LinkedIn</a> 💼
-- Online <a href="https://www.rifatjamee.com/">Portfolio</a> 🌎 (Currently under construction)
+- Learn more about me at <a href="https://www.rifatjamee.com/">Rifatjamee.com</a> 🌎
 <br />
 <br />